Tetsuya Naito: All Elite Wrestling (2023–2024)

 On the June 24, 2023 episode of AEW Collision, Naito made his debut for All Elite Wrestling (AEW), after being revealed as Darby Allin and Sting's mystery partner at Forbidden Door against Le Suzuki Gods (Chris Jericho, Sammy Guevara and Minoru Suzuki).
 At the event, Naito won the match for his team, scoring the pin on Suzuki, following assistance from Sting.
 Afterwards, Jericho attempted a post-match beatdown on Naito, referencing their recurring feud from 2018, but backed off once Sting made the save.

 On the June 26, 2024 episode of AEW Dynamite, Naito returned to AEW, where he brawled with Jon Moxley ahead of their match at Forbidden Door.

 Independent circuit (2025–present)

 On July 25, 2025, Naito and Bushi made their first post-NJPW appearance at Revolution Pro Wrestling (RevPro)'s event Summer Sizzler as Los Tranquilos de Japon, where they defeated Kieron Lacey and Mark Trew.
+On September 29 at RevPros event Coventry, Naito recruited Angel Reyes into LTJ.
+On November 28, Naito made an appearance in Singapore Pro Wrestling, where he defeated Da Butcherman and "The Statement" Andruew Tang to win the SPW Southeast Asian Championship.
+In March 2026, Naito competed in the 2026 16 Carat Gold Tournament tournament for Westside Xtreme Wrestling (wXw), defeating Dieter Schwartz in the first round but lost to eventual winner Ahura in the quarterfinals.

+Pro Wrestling Noah (2026–present)

+On January 1, 2026 at Pro Wrestling Noah's Noah The New Year 2026, Los Tranquilos de Japon defeated Maruken (Kenoh and Naomichi Marufuji) to win the GHC Tag Team Championship.
+On February 6, Naito introduced RYUSEI as the newest member of LTJ.
+At Noah Spring Mayhem on May 2, Naito competed in his first singles match in Japan since leaving NJPW, losing to Ozawa.
+On June 25 at Legacy Rise 2026: Night 2, Naito and Bushi lost their titles to Passionate Ratel's (Manabu Soya and Yuki Iino), ending their reign at 175 days and three successful defenses.
+On August 9, Naito defeated Shane Haste to win the GHC Heavyweight Championship for the first time.